-EDU 517 offers a critical review of types, purposes, procedures, uses, and limitations of assessment strategies and techniques including authentic assessment, value-added assessment, and alternate assessment.
-Students are introduced to emerging trends in assessment, various assessment models (e.g., formal, informal, discrepancy analysis, performance assessment, portfolios, and rubrics), and learn how to link assessment to instructional, program, and institutional changes and improvements.
-It is essential that assessment results are reported effectively to students, parents and the wider community so that their needs for information are met and they have a clear understanding of the assessment.
+EDU 517 offers a critical review of types, purposes, procedures, uses, and limitations of assessment strategies and techniques.
+Students are introduced to emerging trends in assessment, various assessment models (e.g., formal, informal, authentic assessments, value-added assessments, alternate assessments), and learn how to link assessment to instructional, program, and institutional changes and improvements.
+A focus of the class will be on the ethical implications of different assessment decisions and a recognition of how these decisions impact institutions, programs, and learners.
+An additional focus of the class will be an effective reporting of assessment results to different educational stakeholders.
 When properly presented, assessment reports can help build support for schools and for initiatives that educators wish to carry out.
 But if assessment results are poorly reported, they can be disregarded or interpreted incorrectly, adversely affecting students, educators, and others in the school community.
 Students gain not only the assessment competencies they will need as educational leaders but the communicative skills to convey the results of assessment to their publics clearly and effectively.
-As a final class assignment each student writes an assessment report, utilizing measurement concepts and tools learned in the course.
+As a final class assignment each student writes an assessment report, utilizing concepts and tools learned in the course.